Nissan X-Trail SUV

 Just one engine, but the X-Trail is easy to drive and economical on fuel

-No one at Nissan every intended for the X-Trail to be huge fun to drive, but it is very easy to manoeuvre thanks to its light steering and easy-to-use six-speed manual gearbox.
-Buyer's can also opt for a CVT automatic gearbox, which it one of the best gearboxes of its type.
+No one at Nissan ever intended for the X-Trail to be huge fun to drive but it is very easy to manoeuvre thanks to its light steering and easy-to-use six-speed manual gearbox.
+Buyers can also opt for a CVT automatic gearbox, which is one of the best gearboxes of its type.
 As well as the car's Active Ride Control, which smoothes out the road, Nissan has also fitted the X-Trail with Active Trace Control.
 It can detect when the car is going too fast for a bend and brake the inside wheels to effectively steer it back on course.

-For now, the Nissan is only available with a 1.6-litre diesel engine, but it has enough power to move the X-Trail along at an acceptable rate, although you would never call it quick.
-If you want added performance, a 1.6-litre petrol will follow the diesel car and should be usefully quicker.
+For now, the Nissan is only available with a 1.6-litre diesel engine, which has enough power to move the X-Trail along at an acceptable rate wihout ever feeling quick.
+The problem comes when the car is fully laden; then the engine just doesn't feel powerful enough.
+If you want added performance, a 1.6-litre petrol will follow next year and should be noticeably quicker.